-III.
 Cost Control and Efficiency

-In addition to the efficiencies Metro can find in restructuring transit routes, the Task Force believes it is essential for the County and Metro to continue to find efficiencies in the administration and operation of the agency.
-The Task Force believes that Metro's financial model, with current revenue sources and Metro's expense structure, is not sustainable over the long-term.
-The subgroup that focused on cost control and efficiency explored four categories of potential cost control during their deliberations: (1) process improvements, (2) reducing the growth of expenses, (3) reducing the growth of nondirect service costs, and (4) improving bus service productivity.
+In addition to the efficiencies Metro can find in restructuring transit routes, the task force believes it is essential for the County and Metro to continue to find efficiencies in the administration and operation of the agency.
+The task force believes that Metro's financial model, with current revenue sources and Metro's expense structure, is not sustainable over the long-term.
+The subgroup that focused on cost control and efficiency noted that based on the comparisons with 30 other transit agencies around the country, Metro was in the upper quadrant of operating costs per platform hour (see Appendix 4).
+The subgroup explored four categories of potential cost control during their deliberations: (1) process improvements, (2) reducing the growth of expenses, (3) reducing the growth of nondirect service costs, and (4) improving bus service productivity.

-Recommendation 25: King County and Metro management must control all of the agency's operating expenses to provide a cost structure that is sustainable over time.
+Recommendation 2: King County and Metro management must control all of the agency's operating expenses to provide a cost structure that is sustainable over time.
 Cost control strategies should include continued implementation of the 2009 performance audit findings, exploration of alternative service delivery models, and potential reduction of overhead and internal service charges.

-King County Performance Audit.
-The Task Force was briefed on the findings of the King County Auditor's 2009 performance audit of Metro, and the County Executive's response to that audit, including Metro's planned follow-up actions.
-The auditor identified the potential for \$30 million to \$37 million in annual cost savings, up to \$54 million in potential increased annual revenue (\$51 million would have to come from an additional fare increase), and \$105 million in one-time savings by postponing fleet replacement and using a surplus in the fleet replacement fundthe available fund balance.
+King County Performance Audit

+The task force was briefed on the findings of the King County Auditor's 2009 performance audit of Metro, and the County Executive's response to that audit, including Metro's planned follow-up actions.
+The auditor identified the potential for \$30 million to \$37 million in annual cost savings, up to \$54 million in potential increased annual revenue (\$51 million would have to come from an additional fare increase), and \$105 million in one-time savings by using a surplus in the fleet replacement fund.

-Metro incorporated \$12.5 million in annual savings in the 2010/2011 biennial budget based on anticipated savings from implementation of schedule efficiencies.
+Metro incorporated \$12.5 million in annual savings in the 2010-2011 biennial budget based on anticipated savings from implementation of schedule efficiencies.
 The Auditor identified another \$3.5 million to \$8.5 million in potential annual savings from schedule efficiencies.
-Adult bus fares were increased in the 2010/2011 biennial budget (raising an additional \$10.8 million), but the other potential fare increases identified by the Auditor (increased monthly pass price, elimination of off-peak fare discounts, elimination of free transfers, and increased paratransit fares) have not been adopted.
+Adult bus fares were increased in the 2010-2011 biennial budget (raising an additional \$10.8 million), but the other potential fare increases identified by the Auditor (increased monthly pass price, elimination of offpeak fare discounts, elimination of free transfers, and increased paratransit fares) have not been adopted.
 The one-time use of the fleet replacement fund balance was also incorporated into the budget.
-See Attachment 5 for a summary of the status of implementation of the audit recommendations.
+See Appendix 7 for a summary of the status of implementation of the audit recommendations.

-Metro should continue efforts to further reduce costs, create efficiencies and implement savings strategies, including those identified in the audit.
-Metro should provide regular updates on the progress it is making and its expected timetable to implement the 2009 audit findings.
+Metro must continue efforts to further reduce costs, create efficiencies and implement savings strategies, including those identified in the audit.
+Metro must also provide regular updates on the progress it is making and its expected timetable to implement the 2009 audit findings.
 Additional cost control and efficiency measures could free up resources to increase the amount of service provided, reduce the scale of needed hours of service cuts or reduce the amount of new revenue needed to sustain or expand existing service.

-Alternative Service Delivery Products and Models.
+Alternative Service Delivery Products and Models

 Metro should explore opportunities to provide alternative service products and service delivery models, including contracting out for some of its underperforming fixed route services.
-However, the Task Force learned that under the terms of the existing labor contract Metro may only contract out for services up to 3 percent of Metro's total service hours.
+However, the task force learned that under the terms of the existing labor contract Metro may only contract out for services up to 3 percent of Metro's total service hours.
 Preliminary analysis suggests that additional contracting out could create some financial efficiencies for Metro.
 However, further analysis will have to consider implications of existing contracts and agreements, quality and availability of service providers, and consistency with County policies.
 Any contracting out of services should be consistent with broad labor harmony principles.